Town of Port Hedland Public Art Strategy

 In line with international trends, the Town recognises the unique value of the region’s identity and unique history as a pearling and mining town, and with links to the ancient culture of the Kariyarra, Ngarla, and Nyamal people.

 For Port Hedland, there is an opportunity for public art to represent best practice benchmarks, and act as attractions.
-In order to do so, a practical and overarching vision is required, which details how the Town will resource, program and grow the Town’s public art collection and sector.
+In order to do so, a practical and overarching vision is required, which details how the Town will resource, program and grow their public art collection and sector.

-- A Social Pinpoint platform for gathering community ideas and local stories
+- A bespoke Social Pinpoint platform for gathering community ideas and local stories

-- Social media posts gathering over a thousand responses
+- Social media polls gathering over a thousand responses

 What We Delivered